An outlaw biker story set during the aftermath of an alien invasion in 1970s England.

 “You’ll see,” Suzy said.

 Mia walked over to the tent Fat Brenda shared with Dirk.
-Like the other tents, the outside of the green canvas was daubed with white spray-painted slogans – Satan’s Bastards, Scum, ACAB, Born to Ride – as well as upside-down crosses.
+Like the other tents, the outside of the green canvas was daubed with white spray-painted slogans — Satan’s Bastards, Scum, ACAB, Born to Ride — as well as crooked swastikas and upside-down crosses, anything that would piss off the citizens they had always despised.
 She opened up the flap and looked inside.
-Fat Brenda was on her hands and knees on the worn grass floor, leather trousers around her ankles, while Dirk thrust into her from behind.
+Fat Brenda was on her hands and knees on the grass floor, leather trousers around her ankles, while Dirk thrust into her from behind.
 Rolls of fat rippled with every thrust, like a jelly being smacked with a jack-hammer.

 “Christ, FB, you’ve had all day to do that.
 Hurry it up, yeah?
-We’re all waiting for you, it’s time to go.”
+We’re all waiting for you, it’s time to go shopping.”

 Dirk turned his head and grinned at Mia while he continued pounding into Fat Brenda.
 “Give us another few minutes or so, yeah?
 Then she’s all yours.”
 He slapped Fat Brenda on the arse.
 She cried out and called him a bastard.

 Mia sighed and let the tent flap drop.
-Wicked Tina, Suzy and Margot burst out laughing.
-Mia shook her head as she walked back to join them.
+Wicked Tina, Suzy and Margot, who had followed her over, all burst out laughing.

-“FB might be a while yet, let’s go and wait by the fire.”
+Mia grinned.
+“FB might be a while yet, so let’s go and wait by the fire for her.”

 They joined the other bikers by the side of the lake.
 A few more joints were doing the rounds, and Wicked Tina took a toke on one before she asked what everyone wanted them to look out for.
 Most wanted booze and smokes, predictably enough.
 Tanner wanted some new books, said he’d read all the ones they’d got him last time.
 Basher wanted chicken soup.
 Skinny Brenda caused a groan from the men and a torrent of insults when she asked for sanitary pads.
 Even some of the other women joined in with the taunts.